Damzwan/sketchmate/docs/DRAW_ENGINE.md

   under the viewport.
 Bakes are abortable (`AbortController`) and re-entrancy-safe (`baking` / `bakeAgain`).

-RenderCore also implements the cleverness that keeps things smooth:
+RenderEngine also implements the cleverness that keeps things smooth:

 - **Viewport gating** — off-screen edits invalidate cheaply but never take a live slot or schedule a composite.